-The story was a fantasy-periodic drama.
-Alam Ara told the tale of a historical family in the kingdom of Kumarpur.
-The story revolved around a king and his two conflicting wives Navbahar and Dilbahar.
+Alam Ara is a period fantasy film which revolves around the love story between a prince and a gypsy girl.
+The movie was based on a Parsi play written by Joseph David, who later served as a writer at Irani’s film company.
+The story revolved around a king and his 2 conflicting wives Navbahar and Dilbahar.
 Problems increase after a fakir predicted that Navbahar will give birth to the king's next heir.
-The king's other wife tries to have an affair with Adil, the chief minister, as an act of revenge.
-After the affair fails to meet Dilbahar's expectations, she imprisons Adil and banishes Alam Ara, his daughter.
-Alam ara goes under the care of gypsies who raise her.
+The king's other wife tries to have an affair with Adil played by Prithiviraj Kapoor, the chief minister, as an act of revenge.
+After the affair fails to meet Dilbahar's expectations, she imprisons Adil and banishes Alam Ara, his daughter, played by Zubeida.
+Alam Ara goes under the care of gypsies who raise her.
 Later, she returns to the Kumarpur palace, where she encounters the charismatic young prince, played by Master Vithal, and falls in love with him.
-Finally the prince and Alam Ara get married and release Adil.
-Dilbahar also pays her dues in the climax.
+Finally, the prince and Alam Ara get married and release Adil and in the climax, Dilbahar also pays her dues.